The wild monodromy of the Fifth Painlev\'e equation and its action on wild character variety: an approach of confluence: Appendix: Painlevé equations as isomonodromic deformations of systems

-where $U(x,t)=\sum_{k=0}^{+\infty}\frac{T_k(t)}{k!}x^k$ is the formal Borel transform of $\xi\,\hat T(\xi,t)=\sum_{k=0}^{+\infty} T_k(t) \xi^{k+1}$.} This solution does not depend on $\alpha$ as long as $\alpha$ does not cross any singular direction \cite{Ba,IlYa,MR1,MR2}.
+where $U(z,t)=\sum_{k=0}^{+\infty}\frac{T_k(t)}{k!}z^k$ is the formal Borel transform of $\xi\,\hat T(\xi,t)=\sum_{k=0}^{+\infty} T_k(t) \xi^{k+1}$.
+This solution does not depend on $\alpha$ as long as $\alpha$ does not cross any singular direction \cite{Ba,IlYa,MR2}.

-Let us restrict to $\alpha\in ]\!-\!\pi,\pi[$, and suppose for a moment that ${0,t,1}$ are not collinear, i.e. there is six distinct singular rays $(i-j)\R^+$.
-When $\alpha$ crosses such a singular direction (in clockwise sense) the corresponding sectoral basis $Y_\alpha$ changes in a way that corresponds to multiplication by a constant (with respect to $\xi$) invertible matrix, so called \emph{Stokes matrix},
+Let us restrict to $\alpha\in \,]-\!\pi,\pi[$, and suppose for a moment that ${0,t,1}$ are not collinear, i.e. that there are six distinct singular rays $(i-j)\R^+$ as in Figure~\ref{figure:wm-2a}.
+When $\alpha$ crosses some singular direction (in clockwise sense) the corresponding sectorial basis $Y_\alpha$ changes in a way that corresponds to a multiplication by a constant (with respect to $\xi$) invertible matrix, called \emph{Stokes matrix}, of the form

 where $E_{ij}$ denotes the matrix with 1 at the position $(i,j)$ and zero elsewhere.
-For the singular ray $-\R^+$, one needs to take in account also the jump in the argument of $\xi$ between $-\pi$ and $\pi$, therefore the change of basis is provided by a matrix $\bar NS_{01}$, where $\bar N$ is the \emph{formal monodromy} of $\hat Y$:
+For the singular ray $(0-1)\R^+$, one needs to take in account also the jump in the argument of $\xi$ between $-\pi$ and $\pi$, therefore the change of basis is provided by a matrix $\bar NS_{01}$, where $\bar N$ is the \emph{formal monodromy} of $\hat Y$: